-- The child suddenly wants to stop using social media on any type of device. - The child wants to avoid school or other activities. - The child wants to hide their social media from you. - The child refuses to meet the requirements of the family contract (requirements they met before). - The child seems to have increased anxiety or depression. - The child has changes in their mood, behavior, sleep, or appetite. - The child seems nervous or jumpy after getting an instant message, text, or email and avoids discussions about computer or phone activities.
+- The child suddenly wants to stop using social media on any type of device. - The child wants to avoid school or other activities. - The child wants to hide his or her social media from you. - The child refuses to meet the requirements of the family contract (requirements the child met before). - The child seems to have increased anxiety or depression. - The child has changes in his or her mood, behavior, sleep, or appetite. - The child seems nervous or jumpy after getting an instant message, text, or email and avoids discussions about computer or phone activities.